Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Vitamin B12 deficiency

-First choiceHydroxocobalamin injection 1mg/1ml
+First choiceHydroxocobalamin 1mg/1ml solution for injection ampoules

 Prescribing Notes

-• There is no justification for prescribing multiple ingredient vitamin preparations containing vitamin B12 or folic acid.
+• There is no justification for prescribing multiple ingredient vitamin preparations containing Vitamin B12 or folic acid

 Folate deficiency